Mycoplasma Genitalium

 Urethritis and cervicitis

-The 7-day doxycycline regimen recommended for treatment of urethritis is largely ineffective against M. genitalium with a median cure rate of approximately 31% (276-278).
-The 1-g single dose of azithromycin was significantly more effective against M. genitalium than doxycycline in two randomized urethritis treatment trials (276,277) and is preferred over doxycycline.
-However, resistance to azithromycin appears to be rapidly emerging.
-The median cure rate for both men and women is approximately 85%, but was only 40% in the most recent trial (278).
-Persons with treatment failures after the 1-g azithromycin regimen frequently have macrolide-resistant strains, suggesting that single-dose azithromycin therapy might select for resistance.
-A longer course of azithromycin (an initial 500-mg dose followed by 250 mg daily for 4 days) might be marginally superior to the single dose regimen (279-281).
-However, in some settings, approximately 50% of all M. genitalium infections are caused by organisms that are already resistant to azithromycin (282), and persons who do not respond to the 1-g azithromycin regimen generally do not benefit from retreatment with the extended dose regimen.
+The 7-day doxycycline regimen recommended for treating urethritis is largely ineffective against M. genitalium, with a median cure rate of only about 31%.
+In contrast, a single 1-g dose of azithromycin has shown significantly better efficacy against M. genitalium in two randomized trials and is preferred over doxycycline.
+However, resistance to azithromycin appears to be rapidly increasing.
+The median cure rate for both men and women is approximately 85%, but this dropped to just 40% in the most recent trial.
+Patients experiencing treatment failures after the 1-g azithromycin regimen often have macrolide-resistant strains, suggesting that this single-dose therapy may select for resistance.
+A longer azithromycin course (an initial 500-mg dose followed by 250 mg daily for 4 days) may be slightly more effective than the single dose.
+However, in some settings, about 50% of M. genitalium infections are caused by strains already resistant to azithromycin, and patients who do not respond to the 1-g regimen typically do not benefit from the extended dosing.

-Moxifloxacin (400 mg daily x 7, 10 or 14 days) has been successfully used to treat M. genitalium in men and women with previous treatment failures, with cure rates of 100% in initial reports (280, 283).
-However, moxifloxacin has been used in only a few cases, and the drug has not been tested in clinical trials.
-Although generally considered effective, studies in Japan, Australia, and the United States have reported moxifloxacin treatment failures after the 7 day regimen (284-287).
+Moxifloxacin (400 mg daily for 7, 10, or 14 days) has been successfully used to treat M. genitalium in men and women with previous treatment failures, achieving cure rates of 100% in initial reports.
+However, moxifloxacin has been administered in only a limited number of cases and has not been evaluated in clinical trials.
+While generally deemed effective, studies in Japan, Australia, and the United States have reported treatment failures with moxifloxacin after the 7-day regimen.

 PID

-Recommended PID treatment regimens are based on antibiotics that are not effective against M. genitalium.
-Therefore, clinicians might consider M. genitalium in cases that do not respond to therapy within 7–10 days.
-Where validated M. genitalium testing is available, clinicians might test women with PID for M. genitalium.
-When M. genitalium is detected, a regimen of moxifloxacin 400 mg/day for 14 days has been effective in eradicating the organism (288).
-Nevertheless, no data have been published that assess the benefits of testing women with PID for M. genitalium, and the importance of directing treatment against this organism is currently unknown.
+Recommended treatment regimens for pelvic inflammatory disease (PID) are based on antibiotics that are ineffective against M. genitalium.
+As a result, clinicians should consider M. genitalium in cases that do not respond to therapy within 7–10 days.
+When validated testing for M. genitalium is available, clinicians may test women with PID for the organism.
+If M. genitalium is detected, a regimen of moxifloxacin 400 mg daily for 14 days has proven effective in eradicating the infection.
+However, there is currently no published data evaluating the benefits of testing women with PID for M. genitalium, and the significance of targeting treatment against this organism remains unclear.

 Follow-up